MINORS

 Global Health Minor

 Global health is the study of promoting well-being among the world’s people.
-This minor draws upon history, literature and the social and behavioral sciences to provide students with the skills to think broadly about the health challenges facing people across the world.
+This minor draws upon history, literature, and the social and behavioral sciences to provide students with the skills to think broadly about the health challenges facing people across the world.
+This is a valuable minor for students interested in careers in health care, journalism, public policy and public health.

 Health Care Administration and Management Minor